Code-the-Dream-School/python-200/CONTRIBUTING.md

 # Contributing to Python 200
 Thanks for your interest in helping to develop Python 200!
 We're excited to have you on board! :tada: If you ever need help with any of the steps here, please reach out and ask for help!
+Contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## How to contribute
 GitHub contributions will mainly come through PRs.
 Before making a PR, you need to first set up a local version of the repo.
 There, you can work on feature branches, such as individual lesson plans, that will get merged into `main`.